united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Create your first Instance

-1. As operating system we support Rocky, Flatcar or RHEL.
-You can find a list the supported versions and the links to download the image by clicking on **Requirements** on the right side of the Management Console.
+1. As operating system we support Rocky, RHEL or Flatcar, but highly recommend using Rocky.
+You can find a list of the supported versions and the image for Rocky by clicking on **Requirements** on the right side of the Management Console.
   {{% notice note %}}
-  Newer or older versions of the OS, or other OS such as Ubuntu 22.04, might also work, but please note that we do not support those commercially.
+  Newer or older versions of the OS, or other OS such as Ubuntu, might work, but please note that we do not support those commercially.
   {{% /notice %}}

-2. Once you have successfully installed your OS you can continue to the next page in the Management Console.
-Here you can configure your instance.
+2. Once you have successfully installed your OS you can configure your instance in the Management Console.
 For the first instance you should only change the **Name** and the **Location** of the instance.
 These will help you identify an instance once you have more of them.

 3. Once Name and Location are set, continue by clicking on the **Add Instance** button.
-To install the UMH copy the command shown in the dialogue, SSH into the new machine and paste the command.
-This will run the installation script for the UMH and connect it to you Management Console account.
+To install the UMH copy the command shown in the dialogue, SSH into the new machine, paste the command and follow the instructions.
+This command will run the installation script for the UMH and connect it to you Management Console account.

-4. Once the installation of the UMH was successful, you can click in the **Continue** button.
+4. Once the installation of the UMH was successful, you can click on the **Continue** button.
 You should now see your instance in the **Instances** and in the **Topology** section in the left menu.